Abhinav-Chdhary/Shopflo-assignment/README.md

 ## Assumptions

 - user input is valid
-  - both fields are non empty
+  - both fields are non empty when creating a post
+  - uniqueid field is non empty when analyzing
   - unique identification is a number not used with a post before
   - content is text